-After waveform digitization, there is a correction applied to remove the measured DC baseline 171 offset.
-The signal droop and undershoot introduced by the toroidal transformer AC coupling is 172 compensated for in software (during waveform calibration) by adding the expected temperature-173 dependent reaction voltage of the undershoot to the calibrated waveform.
-Conditions where the 174 undershoot voltage drops below 0 ADC counts, the ADC values are zeroed and then compensated 175 for once the waveform is above the minimum ADC input.
-Scaled single photoelectron pulse shapes 176 (that take into account the version of the AC coupling) are then fit to the waveforms using software 177 referred to as WaveDeform (waveform unfolding process), which determines the individual pulse 178 time stamp and charge and populates a pulse series [20].
-179
+After waveform digitization, there is a correction applied to remove the measured DC baseline 172 offset.
+The signal droop and undershoot introduced by the toroidal transformer AC coupling is 173 compensated for in software (during waveform calibration) by adding the expected temperature-174 dependent reaction voltage of the undershoot to the calibrated waveform.
+If the undershoot voltage 175 drops below 0 ADC counts, the ADC values are zeroed and then compensated for once the wave-176 form is above the minimum ADC input.
+Scaled single photoelectron pulse shapes (that take into 177 account the version of the AC coupling) are then fit to the waveforms using software referred to 178 as WaveDeform (waveform unfolding process), which determines the individual pulse time stamps 179 and charges and populates a pulse series [20].
+180

-180 The pulse series used in this analysis come from two datasets provided by IceCube:
+181 The pulse series used in this analysis come from two datasets provided by IceCube:

-The MinBias dataset.
-This dataset records the full waveform readout of randomly triggered HLC events at a rate that corresponds on average to 1/1000 events.
-The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic ray induced showers [18] and therefore is the largest signal component in this dataset.
+1. The MinBias dataset.
+This dataset records the full waveform readout of randomly-triggered HLC events at a rate that corresponds on average to 1/1000 events.
+The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic-ray-induced showers [18] and therefore is the largest signal component in this dataset.
 These muons tend to have small energies when they reach the detector, thus they produce minimal MPE contamination.
 The full waveform of these events allows us to extract the raw information about the individual pulses.
 This will be used to measure the individual PMT charge distributions.

 2. The BeaconLaunch dataset.
-This is a forced trigger (not triggered by the discriminator) 188 filter that is typically used to monitor the individual DOM baseline.
-It includes the full 189 ATWD window waveform readout.
-Since this dataset is forced triggered, the majority of 190 these waveforms represent baseline fluctuations with minimal contamination from the occa-191 sional coincidental pulse that makes it into the readout window.
-This dataset will be used to 192 examine the noise contribution to the charge distributions.
-Note: when using this dataset, the 193 weight of every pulse is multiplied by a factor of 28.4 to account for the livetime difference 194 between the MinBias dataset and the BeaconLaunch dataset.
-Weight, in this context, refers to 195 the number of photons in the MinBias dataset equivalent to one photon in the BeaconLaunch 196 dataset for which both datasets have the same equivalent livetime.
-197
+This is a forced trigger (not triggered by the discriminator) 189 filter that is typically used to monitor the individual DOM baseline.
+It includes the full 190 ATWD-window waveform readout.
+Since this dataset is forced-triggered, the majority of 191 these waveforms represent baseline fluctuations with minimal contamination from the occa-192 sional coincidental pulse that makes it into the readout window.
+This dataset will be used 193 to examine the noise contribution to the charge distributions.
+Note: when using this dataset, 194 the weight of every pulse is multiplied by a factor of 28.4 to account for the livetime differ-195 ence between the MinBias dataset and the BeaconLaunch dataset.
+Weight, in this context, 196 refers to the number of photons in the MinBias dataset proportional to one photon in the 197 BeaconLaunch dataset for which both datasets have the same equivalent livetime.
+198